top of page

 Possible Side Effects and Risks:

-• Bruising or tenderness at the site
+• Bruising or tenderness at the site of catheter insertion, which is usually mild and resolves quickly.

-• Rare allergic reactions to the adhesive
+• Rare allergic reactions to the adhesive, though the medical-grade cyanoacrylate is designed to be biocompatible.

 How Successful Is Venaseal Long-Term?

 High success rates have been reported, with one-year closure rates around 98% and five-year durability near 94.6% according to published clinical data².
 Clinical studies, such as the five-year follow-up study by Morrison et al., have shown a 94.6% vein closure rate with sustained symptom improvement².
+This long-term efficacy means that patients can expect lasting relief from their venous symptoms, significantly improving their quality of life.
+The durability of the Venaseal system is a key factor in its growing popularity, offering a reliable solution for chronic venous insufficiency.

 How Much Does Venaseal Cost and Is It Covered by Insurance?